Global Campus Catalog

 The Student Advising team works to help support student success at the University.
 Advisement is based on academic policies set by faculty and operational procedures that uphold consistency and service to students.

 A dedicated Advisor is assigned to each degree-seeking student upon enrollment.
 This approach provides students with a point of contact for academic and administrative support and direction.

 The Advisor assists the student in course scheduling/registration, developing a degree-completion plan, clarifying University policies and procedures and providing awareness of the resources available to help students be successful in their educational journey.

 Student Affairs promotes student success through programs and services to meet the individualized needs of our learners.
 We empower self-determination and embrace the values of equity, inclusion, and mutual respect.

 Supporting student and alumni success is accomplished by matching students with co-curricular programs and support services that are responsive to their unique needs and talents.
 Programs and services are actively integrated throughout the University and encompass values that enhance and enrich the moral, intellectual, spiritual, and psychological growth of the whole student.

-Student Affairs includes student health and wellness resources, disability support services, student community standards, honor societies, peer mentoring, clubs and organizations, community service, and specialized support to our military and veteran students and their families.
+Student Affairs includes student health and wellness resources, disability support services, student community standards, honor societies, peer mentoring, clubs and organizations, community service, career services, alumni engagement and specialized support to our military and veteran students and their families.

 Online student organizations are available.
 For a full list of online student organizations, please see Student Organizations.
 Information about getting involved in an online student organization or creating a recognized student organization can be obtained by emailing [email protected].